microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

     ![API Key Auth - custom connector test][image-08]

-We've added extra security to the custom connector with APIM's API key.
+We've added extra security to the custom connector with API Management's API key.

 ## 2. Basic Auth

 The second option is to use the basic auth flow.
-It's important to know that **APIM doesn't support this basic auth flow out-of-the-box**.
+It's important to know that **API Management doesn't support this basic auth flow out-of-the-box**.
 Although it's a limitation, you can still apply this flow for the Power Platform custom connectors by slightly modifying the OpenAPI document.

-1. Let's take a look at the API policy, which is basically the same as the one in the previous section &ndash; integrate the function app's API key with APIM.
+1. Let's take a look at the API policy, which is basically the same as the one in the previous section &ndash; integrate the function app's API key with API Management.

     ![Basic Auth - API policy][image-09]